 Basic Literature Searching Workshop

-Online Workshop led by Anna Biszaha, Assistant Professor, HSL Research and Education Librarian
+Online Workshop led by Kaitlyn Feyh, HSL Research and Education Librarian

 Join us for an introduction to the process of developing a search strategy.
-There are several basic principles to keep in mind when searching for articles and information, regardless of what database or resource you are using.
-This workshop will provide you with the general skills needed to apply these strategies in a variety of situations.
+There are several basic principles to keep in mind when creating a search strategy, regardless of what database you are using, and this workshop will provide you with the general skills needed to apply these principles in a variety of scenarios.

 Topics to be covered include:

 - Steps to plan out your search

 - Developing search terms

 Previous searching experience is not required.
 This workshop is ideal for students, faculty, or staff new to literature searching, as well as those with some experience but looking for a refresher.

 This workshop will not be recorded, but slides will be shared with participants.